Photo taken outside the author’s

-Mountains in southwestern Colorado.
-If you drive 7 miles west of
+Plata Mountains in southwestern Colorado.
+If you drive 7 miles

-Durango (or about 5.4 miles west as the crow flies and takes the
+west of Durango (or about 5.4 miles west as the crow flies and

-elevator), you will find an area of mixed meadows and Ponderosa Pine
+takes the elevator), you will find an area of mixed meadows

-Trees.
-You won’t need an air conditioner in the summertime, but
+and Ponderosa Pine Trees.
+You won’t need an air conditioner in

-sometimes “a little snow” can be expected in the winter.
+the summertime, but sometimes “a little snow” can be expected

-research program run by the Colorado Climate Center at Colorado State
+weather research program run by the Colorado Climate Center at

-mountains.
-Actually what happens is Mother Nature sets up the
+in the mountains.
+Actually what happens is Mother Nature sets

-“Big Daddy” snow guns on the nearby ridges, loads
+up the “Big Daddy” snow guns on the nearby ridges, loads “Ride

-“Ride of the Valkyrie” in the intra-mountain hi-fi system,
+of the Valkyrie” in the intra-mountain hi-fi system, and when

-and when everything is ready shouts the fateful command: “Fire at
+everything is ready shouts the fateful command: “Fire at Will

 In winter the local unofficial song is: (melody is the same as